Cannabis Facility Design

 Irrigation And Water Management

-Develop an efficient irrigation system to deliver water and nutrients to the plants.
-Consider using automated systems that monitor and adjust water levels based on plant needs.
-Implement water recycling or conservation measures to minimize wastage.
+Design an efficient irrigation system with automation to adjust water levels based on plant needs, incorporating water recycling or conservation measures to minimize waste.

 Ventilation And Odor Control